 Minimum entry requirements for BSc (Hons) in Quantity Surveying

 English or Irish: O5/H7

-- The Spencer dock project (€240m) -largest single office development in Ireland in 2016
+The Spencer dock project (€240m) - the largest single office development in Ireland in 2016

 A Quantity Surveyor is one of the most rewarding professions in the Construction Industry and commands a salary amongst the highest paid in the sector as well as affording almost limitless opportunity for travel and diversification within the role.